isomerpages/govtech-gobusiness-main/_browse-all-licences-IMDA/Telecommunication-Wiring-Contractor-Class-Licence.md

 <H3>Documents Needed</H3>

 <ul>
-<li>Documentary evidence to show proof of employment of applicant (e.g. CPF Statement) and Telecommunication Wiring Installer&rsquo;s Licence</li>
+<li>Documentary evidence to show proof of employment of wiring installer (e.g. CPF Statement) and Telecommunication Wiring Installer Licence</li>
-<li>Documentary evidence to show proof of business profile if applicant is the owner and Telecommunication Wiring Installer&rsquo;s Licence</li>
+<li>Documentary evidence to show proof of business profile if applicant is the owner and Telecommunication Wiring Installer Licence</li>
 <li>Letter of Authentication for Third Party (if applicable)</li>
 </ul>